forestryio/forestry.io/hugo/content/docs/settings/config-files/content-sections.md

 ### Type

 The `type` parameter is used by Forestry to determine how to handle the files defined in the content section.
-The default type is `directory` which will treat it like a Collection in Jekyll or a Section in Hugo.
+The default type is `directory`, which will search for content files according to the `path` and `match` configuration.
 The other two options are `jekyll-pages` and `jekyll-posts`, which will follow special rules for Jekyll's [page](https://jekyllrb.com/docs/pages/) and [post](https://jekyllrb.com/docs/posts/) content types.

 ### Path

-The `path` parameter should be a path to the directory that holds this section's content files, relative to the root of your project.
+The `path` parameter should be a path to the directory that holds this section's content files, relative to the root of your repository.

 {{% tip %}}
 Because the path is relative to your project root, users configuring content sections for their Hugo site will want to prefix all of their paths with `content/`.